-Oh great, 2020 is just getting better and better.
+Oh great, 2021 is just getting better and better.
 In case you needed something else to worry about, well, this is it.
 Introducing the wild and gross cicadas.
-Yes as if we didn’t have enough to worry about with the whole giant murder Hornets invading the US and the coronavirus pandemic, millions of 17-year cicadas are expected to emerge from the ground this year.
-As many as 1.5 million cicadas to be exact, and yes, people living in parts of North Carolina, Southwest Virginia, and West Virginia could witness this terrifying and unique phenomenon.
+Yes, as if we didn’t have enough to worry about with the whole giant murder Hornets invading the US and the coronavirus pandemic, millions of 17-year cicadas are expected to emerge from the ground this year.
+As many as 1.5 million cicadas to be exact, and yes, people living in parts of North Carolina, Maryland, and West Virginia could witness this terrifying and unique phenomenon.

 The good news here is that cicadas are harmless to humans.
 At most, they are quite noisy and become a nuisance.
 According to Erik Day, Virginia corporate extension entomologist in Virginia Tech Department of Entomology, “communities in farms with large numbers of cicadas emerging at once may have a substantial noise issue.
 Hopefully, and the annoyance at the disturbance is tempered by how infrequent and amazing this event is.”

 Cicadas Overrun the Forest